jmcerda/uswds-base/oig_base_subtheme/README.md

 ## Usage
 Copy oig_base_subtheme from oig_base to /docroot/themes/custom/

-Edit oig_base.info.yml, and oig_base_subtheme.libraries.yml files and replace oig_base references to the name of your subtheme.
+Edit contents of oig_base_subtheme.info.yml, and oig_base_subtheme.libraries.yml files by replacing oig_base references to the name of your subtheme.

-Rename the following directories: oig_base_subtheme directory, oig_base.info.yml, and oig_base_subtheme.libraries.yml from "oig_base_" to the name of your "subtheme_".
+Rename the following directories: oig_base_subtheme directory, oig_base_subtheme.info.yml, and oig_base_subtheme.libraries.yml from "oig_base_subtheme" to the name of your "subtheme".

 Edit your customzied USWDS settings  `_uswds-theme-custom-settings.scss` file.